auyunli/psil/README.md

 # psil

-psil is under development and will be a simple experimental language aiming to borrow syntactic-ness of functional-like languages such as LISP, Erlang, and others.
-A major goal of this experiment will be implementation and optimization of garbage collector algorithms.
+psil is under development and will be a experimental language aiming to borrow functional language constructs from ML family, while compiling to an underlying runtime virtual machine.

-Prototype is currently constructed with Flex and Bison and is executed in C++ runtime.

 ## Dependencies:
 Flex, Bison

 ## Todo:
-language specification
+language grammar specification
 language implementation
-runtime implementation
+runtime implementation (task scheduling, garbage collection)